smart-data-lake/smart-data-lake/docs/reference/schema-viewer-navigation.md

 ---
 id: schema-viewer-navigation
-title: Schema Viewer Navigation
+title: Schema Viewer Usage
 ---

 In this section, we will guide you on navigating the [Schema Viewer](https://smartdatalake.ch/json-schema-viewer/), a powerful tool designed to help you understand the structure and relationships of the SDLB API.
 Additionally, we will delve into the process of mapping the schema logic to the configuration file, allowing you to effectively write SDLB pipelines.

-## User Interface
+## User interface
 In the Schema Viewer, the user interface is comprised of three main elements, each serving a distinct purpose to enhance your experience and efficiency.

 ![Image of schema viewer](../images/schema-viewer-ui.png)